-Symbols are used in the following manner: Progress Objective Performance Indicator Green 🖌 Indicates that the objective is on course to be achieved within the appropriate timeframe.
-Indicates that the annual target is on course to be achieved .
-Amber ?
-Indicates that it is uncertain or too early to say at this stage , whether the milestone/objective will be achieved within the appropriate timeframe.
-Indicates that it is uncertain or too early to say at this stage whether the annual target is on course to be achieved.
-Red 🗴 Indicates that it is highly likely or certain that the objective will not be achieved within the appropriate timeframe.
-Indicates that the target will not be achieved unless there is an intervention or remedial action taken.
-Direction of Travel Indicator Where possible performance measures will also identify a direction of travel using the following convention Green 🔒 Indicates that performance is better as compared to the same period last year.
-Amber 📛 Indicates that performance is the sa period last year. ame as compared to the same Red 🖊 Indicates that performance is worse a last year.
-Indicates that performance is worse as compared to the same period last year.
-N/A Indicates that the measure cannot be last year. e compared to the same period
+Symbols are used in the following manner: Progress Objective Performance Indicator Indicates that the objective is on Indicates that the annual target Green is on course to be achieved. course to be achieved within the appropriate timeframe.
+Indicates that it is uncertain or too Amber Indicates that it is uncertain or too early to say at this early to say at this stage, whether the milestone/objective will be stage whether the annual achieved within the appropriate target is on course to be timeframe. achieved.
+Red Indicates that it is highly likely or Indicates that the target will certain that the objective will not be not be achieved unless there achieved within the appropriate is an intervention or remedial timeframe. action taken.
+Direction of Travel Indicator Where possible performance measures will also identify a direction of travel using the following convention Green Indicates that performance is better as compared to the same period last year.
+Amber Indicates that performance is the same as compared to the same period last year.
+Indicates that performance is worse as compared to the same period Red last year.
+N/A Indicates that the measure cannot be compared to the same period last year.